Pas-byNumbers/PythonPractice/environment1/README.md

-<p>This is a readme specifically made for git checkout preparation</p>
+<p>This is a folder hosting a noughts and crosses cli game written in Python</p>
+<p>It marks the first milestone project in a tutorial series</p>